somekindofdesign/you-sunk-my-battleship/README.md

 <br>

 ## Wireframing & Planning
-<p>Before development began, <a href="https://lucid.app/documents#/dashboard">Lucid</a>, an online chart builder, was used to map out the game and how best to approach it.
+<p>Before development began, online chart builder <a href="https://lucid.app/documents#/dashboard">Lucid</a> was used to map out the game and how best to approach it.
 It helped to work through the steps needed to make the game make sense to the player and what tasks the code should execute.</p>
 <br>
 <p><img width="1280px" height=auto src="img/python_battleships_flow.png" alt="battleships game play plan using lucid chart"></p>
 <br>